 Imagine you're the secret ruler of an America that's been hollowed out.
 All the power is in the cities now, and the peasants want a revolution.
 But there's nothing you can do for them.
 The manufacturing jobs are lost forever to automation, the immigrants will keep coming in, old-time white culture is dying -- but you still need those people to work at Walmart and maintain the infrastructure, and they have a lot of guns.

 So you let them have their messiah, a big city billionaire who talks the language of the rural working class, and he pulls a shocking upset.
 Urban liberals are genuinely horrified -- they don't even know they're part of the show.
-A guy waves a confederate flag over a sign saying "Accept it, you lost," and he doesn't even see the irony.
 And Trump does his best.
 He gets eight years, because the charismatic ones always do, and he gets a few symbolic victories.
 But on a deeper level the world continues on its inscrutable path, and Trump serves to pacify the right just as Obama pacified the left.

 Teachers always got frustrated that I was smart but not interested in anything they were teaching.
 In college the few papers I actually enjoyed writing were punished by my lowest grades.
 I traveled around America by car, train, bus, and hitchhiking, but didn't find any place that felt any better.
 I visited multiple back-to-the-land communities, I tried homesteading, I thought total technological collapse would be a good thing, and now I think those are all false escapes.